docker/buildx/docs/reference/buildx_create.md

     - `rootless=(true|false)` - Run the container as a non-root user without `securityContext.privileged`.
 [Using Ubuntu host kernel is recommended](https://github.com/moby/buildkit/blob/master/docs/rootless.md).
 Defaults to false.
     - `loadbalance=(sticky|random)` - Load-balancing strategy.
 If set to "sticky", the pod is chosen using the hash of the context path.
 Defaults to "sticky"

-### `--leave`
+### Remove a node from a builder (--leave)

-Changes the action of the command to removes a node from a builder.
+The `--leave` flag changes the action of the command to remove a node from a builder.
 The builder needs to be specified with `--name` and node that is removed is set with `--node`.

 Example: